Photo of Allissa V. Richardson

 Tabs

-Richardson won the National Association of Black Journalists’ prestigious Journalism Educator of the Year (‘12) award for her international work.
-Richardson is an inductee into Apple’s elite Distinguished Educator program.
-She is the recipient of two esteemed Harvard University posts: the Nieman Foundation Visiting Journalism Fellowship (‘14) and the Berkman Klein Center for Internet and Society Fellowship (‘20).
-Lastly, she is a fellow in Columbia University’s Tow Center for Digital Journalism (‘20).
+She is an inductee into Apple’s elite Distinguished Educator program.
+Additionally, Richardson is the recipient of three esteemed Harvard University posts: the Nieman Foundation Visiting Journalism Fellowship (‘14), the Berkman Klein Center for Internet and Society Fellowship (‘20), and the Kennedy School’s Carr Center for Human Rights Fellowship (‘22).

-Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University’s Medill School; and a bachelor of science in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.
+Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University’s Medill School; and a BS in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.

 Courses